SanthoshK265/EXPT.NO.10-IMPLEMENTATION-OF-ENCRYPTION-AND-DECRYPTION/README.md

 3]	Run the program using build and run.
 4]	Prime number is given as input.
 If it is not a prime number then wrong input is displayed.
 5] Then a message is entered.
 6]	The encrypted form of the message is displayed.
 7]	The decrypted form is also displayed as final output.
-8] Thus the output is obtained.
+8] Thus the output is obtained

 # PROGRAM:
 #include<stdio.h> #include<stdlib.h> #include<math.h> #include<string.h>